 Four ways to provide better support to your First Aid Officers

-Most small and medium sized businesses these days have cottoned on to some great OHS/WHS practices, realising the huge importance of keeping their employees healthy and safe.
-It’s normal in workplace tearooms and common areas to see OHS posters up on the walls, clearly marked and fully stocked first aid kits, and appointed fire wardens and first aid officers.
+Many businesses these days have got some great OHS/WHS practices going on, realising the huge importance of keeping their employees healthy and safe.
+It’s more and more common to see OHS posters up in workplace tearooms, clearly marked and fully stocked first aid kits, and appointed fire wardens and first aid officers.

 At Safety Champion, we think this is an awesome step forward!
-We’re even starting to see businesses of only a few staff undertaking health and safety activities throughout the year.
-One of these being ensuring they have a trained First Aid Officer on site.
+We’re even starting to see businesses of only a few staff undertaking health and safety activities throughout the year, especially those taking advantage of useful safety management software like Safety Champion!
+But of the more common activities we see is having a First Aid Officer in place.

 Typically, First Aid Officers rarely use their ‘skills’.
 However if something nasty occurs in the workplace, it is important that they are confident and ready to respond.

-So, here are some easy, low-investment ideas that SMEs can easily adopt to support the people who put up their hand to be the workplace First Aid Officer;
+So, here are some easy, low-investment ideas that you can easily adopt to support the people who put up their hand to be the workplace First Aid Officer;

 - Hold a quarterly or 6-monthly meeting with your first aid officers to review the incident register and discuss how to manage any foreseeable scenarios.
 Consider having individual First Aid Officers review these scenarios – let’s say 2 or 3 scenarios each time you meet.